eesanoble/Arabic-Dialect-Classifier/README.md

 I ran a few models with different types of tokenisations.
 The best model I produced was the Logistic Regression Model with Count Vectorisation ( Accuracy Score 0.868 and F1 Score 0.897).

 **![](https://lh6.googleusercontent.com/txhJ8X2J1OjNYPv8c-w6BJduWY_DcZ-3OKaD-L9ca57N9mNgn5XR-p3L-jC1cEjNwy49AMguFIo6L2DA6Lv7m25CK4rLcoD9sgPTPFFjUtngcFUTo9hr1sBd_9yNTO_0YlyLAYW-4iRQ)**
 If we look under the hood of said model we discover a few interesting things.
-Here are the coeffeicients our model is using to classify each tweet, the larger a word is the more important it is to our model in classifying a tweet:
+Here are the coefficients our model is using to classify each tweet, the larger a word is the more important it is to our model in classifying a tweet:

 **![](https://lh5.googleusercontent.com/ZLzfToJWK91EDMvuOj_6u3BxBmb7HOCZloNMChgkADq0zCYFSZtA76e5AGrFG6sa_N_mEtHQhWlCNz_3pvYukrhw-PENbTS6brKg-2Ksoa3vH0HSpBUutaKf1IUAPY6d-kOT43izYzgA)**